 Aotearoa Indigenous Contemporary Performance Art

-Founded in 2019 by Creative Director Jade Whaanga.
-Nū Collective was designed as a platform to deliver Indigenous Contemporary Performance Art workshops and performances.
+Founded in 2019 Nū Collective was created as a platform to deliver Indigenous Contemporary Performance Art workshops and performances.

 Based in Tamaki Makaurau/Auckland, Aotearoa/New Zealand.
 Nū Collective is all about collaboration and welcomes artists of all art forms.
 Our vision is to create supportive spaces for creative discussions, sharing ideas and helping projects be realised through community engagement and supporting each other's visions.